Only Castles Burning (Don’t Let It Bring You Down)

 For the past 10 years ‘save the arts’ has been part of many of our personal mission statements.
 And in our heads that meant returning to those growth and conservation periods.

 But if I am right, we can’t go backwards.
 Only forwards.
-And we are staring down the barrel of a 25 year period of trying things out to see what sticks.
+And we are staring down the barrel of a 25 year period of experimentation, throwing things at the wall to see what sticks.

 We have to think multigenerationally.
 Beyond ourselves.

 Integrity is the act of making the right decisions when no one is watching.
-Doing it even though there is no applause or reward.
+Doing ‘the thing’ even though there is no applause or reward.

 What will you do when no one is watching?

-What motivates you when there is no cookie?
+What motivates you when there is no cookie or reward?

-What legacy do you want to hand over to the young producers we have here today?
+What legacy do you want to gift to the young producers and artists we have here today?

 Thank you.